yangyu-berkeley/yangyu-berkeley.github.io/_pages/research.md

 ---
 {% include base_path %}

-<h> Research Interests</h>
-<p> My researches are mainly around developing <b> adaptive and scalable </b> algorithms for the control and optimization of large-scale dynamic networked systems arising from smart buildings, smart grids and cyber physical systems.
+ My researches are mainly around developing <b> adaptive and scalable </b> algorithms for the control and optimization of large-scale dynamic networked systems arising from smart buildings, smart grids and cyber physical systems.
 My researches have stretched various theories and techniques, in particular,
   <p><ul>
     <li> <p>Decentralize convex or nonconvex optimization, decentralized decision-making </p></li>